igarcia17/causal_inference/README.md

 # R project: Causal inference
-Authors: Nermina Logo and Inés García
+Authors: Nermina Logo and Inés García;

 Bioinformatics and Computational Biology MSc, UAM, 2021-2022

 Illustration of different causal inference scenarios and what happens when it is model in a wrong or a correct way.
 Data can be biased, the estimates can have different variance, trands may change if we condition or not for other variables, etc.